 Definitely be ready for a big mess if you happen to be here when the trail is wet, but is more than worth some mud!

-Overall there wasn’t any part of this trail we didn’t enjoy, except some portions of the Rim Trail that completes the loop.
+Overall there wasn’t any part of this trail we didn’t enjoy, except some portions of the Rim Trail that complete the loop.
 The scenery varies so much as the trail changes elevation up and down, there’s always something to see.

-From a mix of hoodoos, to more treed areas with ponderosa pine, the variety was really nice.
+From a mix of hoodoos to more treed areas with ponderosa pine, the variety was really nice.
 We also enjoyed how much quieter this trail was than others we’ve done.

 We definitely recommend Navajo Loop and Queen’s Garden of course, but they’re much busier.
 (Navajo trail takes off from Sunset Point.)
-If you do decide to add them to your trip, start early and add Peek-a-Boo Loop on afterwards if you have the energy.
+If you do decide to add them to your trip, start early and add Peek-a-Boo Loop afterward if you have the energy.
 Peek-a-Boo is also a bit quieter and really gorgeous as well.

 We met a couple on this trip that had hiked Fairyland, Navajo & Queen’s Garden, and Peek-a-Boo Loop all in 1 day for a total of 20 miles!
 I personally wouldn’t recommend it, and they did say the scenery got to be ‘all the same’ by the end of the day.